Make a difference & donate to AAPS

 Amber, Dog Coordinator

-Amber has had over ten years in the animal industry working a range of different roles, from an animal microchip register, animal attendant, animal management and Operations Manager of a Municipal pound.
-After years of working in Municipal Animal Pounds helping the pound animals, Amber joined AAPS in 2021, starting as a Customer Service Officer and an Animal attendant for cats and dogs.
-After a short period with AAPS, Amber’s love and dedication to animals and her role shined through, and she was promoted to our Dog Coordinator, where she runs our kennels team and is responsible for all dogs under her care providing them with love, enrichment, training, and socialization.
+Amber has had over ten years in the animal industry working a range of different roles, including Operations Manager of a Municipal pound.
+Amber joined AAPS in 2021, starting as a Customer Service Officer and an Animal attendant for cats and dogs.
+After a short period with AAPS, Amber’s love and dedication to animals in her role shined through, and she was promoted to Dog Coordinator.
 Amber holds her Certificate III in Companion Animal Studies, Cert IV in Justice, and Diploma of Legal Services.
 Amber is passionate about animal welfare, responsible pet ownership, animal education and rescue.
 Amber loves being a part of AAPS due to the shelter’s values and dedication to animal welfare.
-A highlight of her role is when our wonderful dogs are rehabilitated and get a forever home.
-Outside of work, Amber is a foster carer for behaviour cats that need rehabilitation.
-In her spare time, Amber loves spending time with her fur babies Bowie (dog), Freddie (dog), and Max Gawn (cat) and being in the garden.
+Outside of work, Amber loves spending time with her fur babies Bowie (dog), Freddie (dog), and Max Gawn (cat) or in the garden.
+She is also a foster carer for behaviour cats that need rehabilitation

 Jess, Cat, Rabbit & Guinea Pig Coordinator